Two Matching Sets of Seven Names

 Many people with Breassal Breac DNA do not have historical surnames.
 The major names are: Kennedy, Ellis, Sexton, Condry, Wilder.
 Breassal Breac DNA has not yet been found for some historical Breassal Breac names: Murphy, O'Byrne, O'Toole, Brennan, Fitzpatrick.

-An historical connection has been found between O'Dwyer, Ryan, Gorman, Carroll, and Lee/Leary.
-There are other names that are historically connected to these names but none have been found to have the same DNA.
+Ancient genealogies for Breassal Breac include the surnames O'Dwyer, Ryan, Gorman, Carroll, Lee/Leary, Keough, and Whelan.
+Y-DNA testers with these names have been found to share the Y-DNA mutation called Y5061.
+This mutation, or SNP, is roughly dated at 350 AD.
+There are other names that are historically connected to these names but none has been found to have the same DNA.
 This could be due to a mistake in the history or the small proportion of people who have had their DNA tested at 67 markers.

 Ancient Laigin and Osraighe.
 Dennis Walsh reviews the history, geography, and genealogy of Ireland, with a special focus on ancient and medieval Irish tribes and septs.
 He covers two geographic areas in the ancient kingdom of Leinster where the ancestors of people with Breassal Breac DNA came from in Ireland: